hastexo/hastexo-xblock/README.md

     nested KVM, as the latter does not support a managed save and subsequent restart.)

-5. Upload the Heat template to the content store and make a note of its static asset file name.
+5. Upload the template to the content store and make a note of its static asset file name.

 ## Using the hastexo XBlock in a course